Yarb/Canalchan/README.md

 More complex control mechanisms can be created via the tcontroller class, that handles the button presses.

+# So what are the requirements?

+* Twitchio for twitch integration
+* vjoy to provide virtual controller
+* pyvjoy for controlling vjoy devices

+Remember to install configure the vjoy/pyvjoy accordingly.
+For vjoy to work, place the pyvjoy directory to the folder of this project (eg. "Canalchan-master/pyvjoy").

 # Who is this Canal anyways?
 Canal Vorfeed, fictional AI with mind of her own.
 Seemed fitting.